RRZE-HPC/likwid/doc/archs/ivybridgeep.md

 <H2>Home Agent counters</H2>
 <P>The Intel&reg; IvyBridge EP/EN/EX microarchitecture provides measurements of the Home Agent (HA) in the Uncore.
 The description from Intel&reg;:<BR>
 <I>The HA is responsible for the protocol side of memory interactions, including coherent and non-coherent home agent protocols (as defined in the Intel&reg; QuickPath Interconnect Specification).
 Additionally, the HA is responsible for ordering memory reads/writes, coming in from the modular Ring, to a given address such that the iMC (memory controller).</I><BR>
 The HA hardware performance counters are exposed to the operating system through PCI interfaces.
 There are two of those interfaces for the HA but only for the E7-8800 v2 both are available.
-The name BBOX originates from the Nehalem EX Uncore monitoring where this functional unit is called BBOX.
+The name BBOX originates from the Nehalem EX Uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>